After months of waiting to learn the fate of flood reduction efforts in historic Ellicott City, Howard County officials chose an expensive proposal.

 The combined amounts of funding given by the state and approved by the County Council last October would have left an estimated maximum of $35.4 million to pay over the next few years.

 Ball’s flood plan requires an estimated maximum of $119.4 million over the same time frame.

 Throughout his political campaign for office, Ball called himself an education advocate.
-On top of helping fund parks, public safety and nonprofits, Ball proposed $54.6 million for the school system in fiscal 2020 — $37.7 million less than what was requested by the Board of Education.
+On top of helping fund parks, public safety and nonprofits, he proposed $54.6 million for the school system in fiscal 2020 — $37.7 million less than what was requested by the Board of Education.
 The fiscal realities of the county inhibited him from proposing to fully fund the school board’s $92.3 million capital request, Ball previously said.